edinella/insurance-policies/README.md

 | GET /clients?name=NAME            | `admin`, `user`  | Get list of clients filtered by name                 |
 | GET /clients?nameLike=NAME        | `admin`, `user`  | Get list of clients filtered by partial name         |

-> The name filters are exact-matching.
+> The "name" filters are exact-matching.
 If you prefer, use the "like" variation, for partial and case-tolerant matching.

 ### List pagination

 All lists are limited by default on 1000 items.
 You can paginate more items using the [Range Header](http://otac0n.com/blog/2012/11/21/range-header-i-choose-you.html).
 Please note that the first item is zero.

-##### Getting the first 1000 items
+#### Getting the first 1000 items

 Request: